 You can bet the smell was amazing as I walked around.
 It all looked amazing!

 I watched a few acts that day in the demonstration tent.
 I’d seen it go on in previous years in the pier room thing, and acts failed to get an engaged audience.
 Many would perform with only a handful of people.
 I felt a bit sad for them showing off their life skills for nobody to care.
 It was poor.
 That’s the reason they moved the location for the food and drink festival this year, got some marques and made the are tight and compact also.

 I particularly enjoyed watching The Warwick Street Kitchen perform, watching the twos chefs together was like a live episode of The Hairy Bikers.

-Their combination of comedy and a passion for quality food made for light hearted entertainment act which was perfect in amongst many of the others who seemed under pressure to develop their reputation.
+Their combination of comedy and a passion for quality food made for a light-hearted entertainment act which was perfect amongst many of the others who seemed under pressure to develop their reputation.

 I failed an interview this week by just 0.07% and one part of the feedback wasn’t being passionate enough about the things I am actually passionate about(not bitter).
 I thought I had better work on how effectively I communicate when I present my bakery course.

 The cheese seller with the dodgy name, Cheeseology was selling stuff that excites many.
 I held a bakery stall next to her many times and wish her all the best.
 Brown bread was selling pastries and bread that would excite you (unless you’ve been somewhere exclusive more exclusive).